snubsalot/fat-dash/README.md

 Currently, imported csv files are not saved (yet) - after closing the tab, next time files are to be reimported.
 Simple solution: Keep the tab open, if you want to import more files.
 Most likely file import speed is limited by your disk performance.
 Saving all challenge files on a SSD partition can really benefit import time.
 Also, reimporting files should happend much faster second time due to disk cache.

 ## Compatibility
+### Browser
 Just use an up-to-date browser.
 Tested with
 - Firefox 63 - should work with any decent version 55+ or even older
 - Chromium 73 - should work with any half decent Chrome version
 - Don't get your hands dirty with IE 😉.
 Also I am not sure concerning Safari browser.

+### csv-files
-For csv files, the dashboard is tested with csv files starting at Game Version 1.0.2.
+I tested the app with csv files starting at Game Version 1.0.2.
+Currently, only challenge csv files (not free-to-play sessions) are supported.

 ## Disclaimer
 This is a community project (not from the official author).